 The final two Hardy shorts here find him at his new home, Hal Roach Studios.
 Laurel directs but doesn’t appear in Wandering Papas (1926), a vehicle for little mustached Clyde Cook.
 Laurel leaves the camera on Hardy’s quiet, extended reaction shots, a foreshadowing of the Ollie we know.
 The Glenn Tryon comedy Say It with Babies (Fred Guiol, 1926) charms us with Hardy’s most delicate and Ollie-like performance yet, so much better than when he’s just an angry bully.

 The producers of this Blu-ray set have scoured collections around the world to present a coherent program of 35 titles.
 Many are admirably restored, some are tinted, and all have new piano scores idiomatic of the period.
-The detailed liner notes offers credits and notes on source prints.
+The detailed liner notes offer credits and notes on source prints.
 There are no commentary tracks and I didn’t miss them.
 The films are at least historically interesting, and the best will be welcome to silent comedy buffs everywhere.

 As we’ve mentioned, last year’s Laurel & Hardy set concentrated on early talkies.
-Next I suppose we’re waiting for a definitive collection of their silent shorts.
+Next, I suppose we’re waiting for a definitive collection of their silent shorts.
 However long that takes, it will be worth the wait.